sagemath/trac_to_gh/Issue 6674.md

 # Issue 6674: only use ASCII characters in patches

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6674

 Original creator: mvngu